A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI

 \subsubsection{Imaging healthy subjects with ferumoxytol}

-ML-DIP was also validated using prospectively undersampled 3D real-time cine data collected from ten healthy volunteers, two of whom were additionally scanned during in-magnet exercise at a workload of 40\,W \cite{chandrasekaran2025accelerated}.
-All volunteers were imaged with an ungated spoiled gradient echo-based 3D cine sequence on a 3\,T scanner (MAGNETOM Vida, Siemens Healthineers, Forchheim, Germany), following ferumoxytol infusion at 4 mg/kg.
+ML-DIP was also validated using prospectively undersampled 3D real-time cine data collected from ten healthy volunteers, two of whom were additionally scanned during in-magnet exercise at a workload of 40\,W. \textb{The subjects were recruited to participate in an unrelated exercise imaging study \cite{chandrasekaran2025accelerated}, with the 3D cine acquisition added as an ancillary scan.} All volunteers were imaged with an ungated spoiled gradient echo-based 3D cine sequence on a 3\,T scanner (MAGNETOM Vida, Siemens Healthineers, Forchheim, Germany), following ferumoxytol infusion at 4 mg/kg.
 The 3D cine data were acquired under free-breathing conditions for five minutes with 11 OPRA readouts per 3D frame, as shown in \figref{sampling}.
-The imaging volume was a sagittal slab covering the entire heart, with frequency encoding in the head-foot direction, phase encoding in the anterior-posterior direction, and slice encoding in the left-right direction.
+The imaging volume was a sagittal slab covering the entire heart, with frequency encoding in the \textb{SI direction,} phase encoding in the anterior-posterior direction, and slice encoding in the left-right direction.
 Other imaging parameters included: TE/TR of 1.2/3.1\,ms; temporal resolution of 32–34\,ms; acceleration rate of $R=1,\!047$; matrix size of $190\times 144\times 80$; spatial resolution of $1.4$–$2.2$\,mm along frequency encoding, $1.6$–$2.2$ mm along phase encoding, and $1.8$–$2.3$\,mm along slice encoding; and flip angle of 15$^\circ$.
 Each dataset contained approximately $9,\!000$ frames.

-For comparison, each volunteer also underwent a free-breathing scan with a spoiled gradient-echo 2D real-time cine research sequence.
-A prospectively undersampled short-axis stack covering the whole heart and one or more long-axis views was collected using variable-density golden-ratio offset sampling ($R = 12$).
+For comparison, each volunteer also underwent a free-breathing scan with a spoiled gradient-echo 2D real-time cine research sequence \cite{chandrasekaran2025accelerated}.
+A prospectively undersampled short-axis stack covering the whole heart and one or more long-axis views was collected using variable-density golden-ratio offset sampling ($R = 12$) \cite{joshi2022technical}.
 Data were reconstructed inline with Gadgetron \cite{hansen2013gadgetron} using a parameter-free compressed-sensing method \cite{chen2019sparsity}.
 The 2D scans had a spatial resolution 2.0–2.1\,mm, a temporal resolution 37–39\,ms, and a scan time of 6\,s per slice.
-The 2D and 3D acquisitions were completed within 5 minutes of each other.
+The 2D and 3D acquisitions were completed within five minutes of each other.